ThatoMash/AWS-Cloud-Practitioner/AWS Labs/Compute Services/Lab 176: Route 53 Failover Routing.md

 ---

 ## Objectives
-After completing this lab, you should be able to:
+After completing this lab, I was able to:

-- Configure a Route 53 health check that sends emails when an HTTP endpoint becomes unhealthy.
+Configure a Route 53 health check that sends email notifications when an HTTP endpoint becomes unhealthy.

-- Configure failover routing in Route 53.
+Set up failover routing in Route 53 to automatically redirect traffic to a backup instance when the primary becomes unavailable.

 ## Lab Steps